MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 <a name="Display"> </a>

 ### Display Sleep/Wake Behavior
 Teams Rooms on Windows devices are configured out of the box to send no video signal after 10 minutes of inactivity, the Windows PC will stop sending video from its video outputs and will send commands via Consumer Electronics Control (CEC) to power off displays.
 You need to configure front of room displays to listen for CEC commands or enable PC mode on the display if available.
-If PC mode or CEC is not available, you may be able to have the displays automatically sleep/wake on an inactive/active HDMI video signal, consult your display OEM documentation for guidance.
+If PC mode or CEC isn't available, you may be able to have the displays automatically sleep/wake on an inactive/active HDMI video signal, consult your display OEM documentation for guidance.
 If the display doesn't support any of the mentioned functionalities, you may be able to use a display controller to enable the desired behavior:
 - [Crestron HD-CTL-101](https://www.crestron.com/Products/Control-Hardware-Software/Hardware/Control-Modules/HD-CTL-101)
 - [Liberty DL-UHDILC](https://secure.libertycable.com/product_details.php?pitem=DL-UHDILC)
 - [Extron HD CTL 100](https://www.extron.com/article/hdctl100ad)

 If the displays aren't visible to the Windows PC when in their sleep state, Teams Rooms may report display disconnected alerts messages in Teams Admin Center and the Pro Management Portal and you may experience instability with your Teams Rooms devices.
-Windows believes the displays have been physically disconnected.
+Windows believes the displays are physically disconnected.
 Consult your display manufacturer documentation for how to configure your displays in a way that keeps the HDMI sync with the Windows PC.
-If this isn't possible, powered EDID emulators/minders can be used to mitigate the instability and prevent monitoring alerts, several options are listed:
+If unsucessful, powered Extended Display Identification Data (EDID) emulators/minders can be used to mitigate the instability and prevent monitoring alerts, several options are listed:

 - [Extron EDID 101H 4K PLUS](https://www.extron.com/product/edid101h4kplus)
 - [StarTech EDID Emulator](https://www.startech.com/en-us/audio-video-products/vsedidhd)